Steatoda

 The spider genus Steatoda, in the family Theridiidae, includes about 120 recognized species, distributed around the world (including many cosmopolitan species which are found among human populations worldwide).
-One common name is cupboard spider, for many species build their webs in dark, sheltered, undisturbed places around the house or garden, in sheds and garages, under garden furniture, compost bins, and the like.
-Signs of the cupboard spider include small white spots of spider droppings, like small splashes of paint, on the floor underneath the web.
+One common name is cupboard spider, for many species build their webs in dark, sheltered, undisturbed places around the house or garden, in sheds and garages, under garden, in compost bins, and cupboards.
+Signs of a Steatoda spider include a messy, tangled web with small white spots of spider droppings and insect exoskeletons in the area underneath the web.

 Many spiders of the genus Steatoda are often mistaken for widow spiders (Latrodectus), and are known as false widows.
-They are closely related (in the family Theridiidae) but Steatoda are significantly less harmful to humans.
+The two genera are closely related – both occurring in the same family, Theridiidae – but Steatoda are significantly less harmful to humans.
 Not all Steatoda species resemble black widows – they come in many different colors and sizes, mostly smaller than Latrodectus species.
 Steatoda paykulliana can grow larger than the black widow, and Steatoda castanea looks more like a brown widow.

-Like other theridiids, they often feed on other spiders that get tangled up in their webs.
-Steatoda grossa sometimes preys on black widows.

 Description

 The colour can range from sandy pale brown to reddish plum to satiny black.
 Like most spiders, its cephalothorax is smaller than its abdomen, which is somewhat egg-shaped, and can have white or beige to orange markings.
 Although sometimes not or partially visible, these markings usually consists of a frontal crescent, often with a dorsal line or triangular shapes or both.
 Orange to reddish-marked Steatoda paykulliana can be mistaken for the redback spider).

 In common with other members of the family Theridiidae, Steatoda construct a tangled web, i.e., an irregular tangle of sticky silken fibers.
-As with other web-weavers, these spiders have very poor eyesight and depend mostly on vibrations reaching them through their webs to orient themselves to prey or to warn them of larger animals that could injure or kill them.
+These spiders have very poor eyesight and depend mostly on vibrations reaching them through their webs to orient themselves to prey or to warn them of larger animals that could injure or kill them.